ach1lles11/Chic-Fil-A-Database/README.md

 # Chic-Fil-A-Database

 This project was created to complete an in depth analysis on the rewards system in the Chic-Fil-A One app.
-Each reward is assigned a point value.
-In order to determine which reward is most efficient point per value,
+Each reward's point value is compared with it's price on the Chi-Fil-A menu to determine how cost effective the reward is.
+This application was developed with a Python Jupyter Notebook and queries a SQLite database I created to store the relevant infomation about the rewards.

 # Background